This guide is for the Bluetooth Mic which is included in the Audio Kit.

 Connecting to the Microphone

-Provided you have done the steps in "Pairing the Microphone", whenever you turn on your microphone, it should automatically connect to your device (provided it's in range and your bluetooth settings is turned on)
+Provided you have done the steps in "Pairing the Microphone", whenever you turn on your microphone, it should automatically connect to your device (provided it's in range and your bluetooth setting is turned on).

 1. Make sure Bluetooth is turned on on your device

 2. Press and hold the microphone button for 3 seconds to turn the microphone on